allenai/FineGrainedRLHF/README.md

 # Fine-Grained RLHF

+## Note: this repo is still under construction, so many components have not been ready yet!
+We will launch a initial version in late June.

 This repository contains the code for the paper [Fine-Grained Human Feedback Gives Better Rewards for Language Model Training](https://arxiv.org/abs/2306.01693).

 ## Installation